THE INFIDEL - THE MUSICAL

 Siobhan is thrilled to be a part of the original cast of The Infidel – The Musical, dedicating her performance to those who enabled her journey to be possible.

-Concert credits include: Guest Vocal Soloist in Christmas Concert with The Royal Philharmonic Orchestra (RPO), Guest Vocal Soloist with the Halle Orchestra.
+Concert credits include: Guest Vocal Soloist in Christmas Concert with The Royal Philharmonic Orchestra (RPO), Guest Vocal Soloist with the Hallé Orchestra, BBC Orchestras, Liverpool Philharmonic Orchestra and Guest Vocal Soloist in Feel the Spirit at Carnegie Hall (Mid America Productions) and Bermuda Festival with her pianist Jason Thompson.

-Workshops credits include: Louise Brown in Ghost the Musical (Directed by Matthew Warchus), featured Singer in Murder in The Cathedral (Wilton’s Music Hall), featured Vocalist in Feel the Spirit at Carnegie Hall (Mid America Productions).
+Workshop credits include: Louise Brown in Ghost the Musical (Directed by Matthew Warchus) and featured Singer in Murder in The Cathedral (Wilton’s Music Hall).

-TV and Film Credits include: Vocal Soloist in Wide Sargasso Sea (Kudos), Susan
+TV, film and radio credits include: Vocal Soloist in Wide Sargasso Sea (Kudos), Susan

-Hibert in Casualty, Vocal Soloist for Songs of Praise (BBC Television) featured= Singer in Alice in Wonderland (B.S Films Ltd.).
+Hibert in Casualty, Vocal Soloist for Songs of Praise and Silent Witness (BBC Television) featured Singer in Alice in Wonderland (B.S Films Ltd.) Friday Night is Music Night and Vocal soloist in 75th Birthday celebration for Stephen Sondheim (Radio 2), In Tune (Radio 3) and Woman’s Hour (Radio 4)

 Melanie Masson trained at Queen Margaret University for Music and Drama.